Devils on the Doorstep: Adaptation

 The film was inspired by and loosely based on a novel titled Survival by You Fengwei.
 Devils on the Doorstep retained the central characters' relationships and story frame of Survival.
 However, the final screenplay was largely original, with only a few similarities to You's novel.
 Because Jiang Wen and You Fengwei had different views about national character, this film set aside the theme of military-civilian resistance in the original work.
-The villagers took care of the Japanese prisoners, but the Japanese soldiers slaughtered them to death.
+The villagers took care of the Japanese prisoners, but the Japanese soldiers slaughtered them.
 It ruthlessly exposed the hidden character of the Chinese people's ignorance, numbness, servility and selfishness.
 This movie also embodies the Japanese national essence and Bushido spirit.
 They were merciless and cruel when they massacred the villagers, but obedient and humble after surrendering.

 Director Jiang Wen and director of photography Gu Changwei chose to shoot the film in black and white to capture the details of the historical era depicted in the movie.
 Jiang Wen believed that the entire black and white film paved the way for the last few color shots.
 There were initial worries about the sales and distribution prospects for a black-and-white film, but the production eventually went ahead.